 Not every type of school program will be recognized by USCIS, however.
 Below we discuss what types of school programs do qualify, and how to prove that you are enrolled in one of them.

 If you are currently in school, or have graduated from school, you will need to make sure your school or program qualifies for DACA.
-USCIS has set forth narrow guidelines for those schools or programs that qualify.
+USCIS has set forth narrow guidelines for those schools or programs that qualify, including only:

 1. Elementary, junior high, or high school.
 Applicants enrolled in a public or private elementary school, junior high school, or high school meet the "currently in school" requirement.

 4. Education, Literacy, Vocational, or Career Training Program.
-Lastly, an education, literacy, vocational, or career training program meets the "currently in school" requirement if:
+An education, literacy, vocational, or career training program meets the "currently in school" requirement if:

 If you are not in school, you can still become DACA eligible if you enroll in one of the school programs described above.
 USCIS will look at whether you are enrolled in school at the time you submit your DACA application.

-DACA applicants have the responsibility of proving that they meet the "currently in school" requirement.
-Although your family and friends may be willing to write statements on your behalf, not even "affidavits," which are written statements made under oath, will be considered sufficient as proof.
+DACA applicants are responsible for proving that they meet the "currently in school" requirement.
+Although your family and friends might be willing to write statements on your behalf, not even "affidavits," which are written statements made under oath, will be considered sufficient as proof.

-Evidence from official primary sources, such as school transcripts, are far more convincing because they provide first-hand forms of proof.
-Your best evidence to show that you are currently in school may include copies of official:
+Evidence from official sources, such as school transcripts, are far more convincing than evidence from less direct sources.
+Your best evidence to show that you are currently in school might include copies of official: